CraryPrimitiveMan/awesome-with-star/awesome/CodyReichert_awesome-cl.md

 * [Quickutil](https://github.com/tarballs-are-good/quickutil) - A utility manager, similar to Quicklisp, but for small utilities rather than whole libraries.
 [3-clause BSD][15]. :star:60
 * [Qi](https://github.com/CodyReichert/qi) - A package manager with a traditionnal approach.
 [BSD][15]. :star:56

+might help:

+* [print-licenses](https://github.com/vindarel/print-licenses) - print licenses used by a project and its dependencies.
+Not in Quicklips.
+[MIT][200]. :star:8

 ### Interfaces to other package managers

 * [cl-brewer](https://github.com/can3p/cl-brewer) - Homebrew formula builder for (command line) common lisp applications.
 Public domain. :star:6